NISUN05/nippon_fund_advisor/README.md

-# Nippon Fund Advisor 📈
+# Nippon Fund Advisor

-A Streamlit app to help investors analyze Nippon India Mutual Funds using interactive charts and key financial metrics.
-It showcases mutual fund analysis and portfolio recommendations.
+**Nippon Fund Advisor** is a Streamlit-based interactive web application that provides mutual fund suggestions tailored to your investment profile.

+It uses **live data from AMFI India** and considers:
+- Investment horizon
+- Risk appetite
+- Financial goals

+You can also browse and explore all Nippon India mutual fund schemes and view key metrics.

+---

-## Features
+## 🚀 Features

+- Personalized fund recommendation
+- Live mutual fund NAV from [AMFI](https://www.amfiindia.com/)
+- Risk/return classification tags
-- Select and analyze Nippon mutual funds
+- Search & explore all Nippon mutual funds
-- View NAV charts
-- Analyze rolling returns, drawdowns, and comparisons
-- Easy-to-use interactive interface
-- Displays key mutual fund performance metrics
-- Interactive charts and visualizations
-- Fund comparison and recommendation based on user input
-- Easy-to-use Streamlit interface
+- Styled UI with high-contrast readability

+---

+## ⚠️ Disclaimer

+This project is built for **educational and demonstration purposes only**.
+It is **not intended to provide financial advice or investment recommendations**.
+Always consult a **SEBI-registered financial advisor** or qualified professional before making any investment decisions.

 ## Run Locally